HackYourFuture-CPH/program/courses/foundation/intro-to-backend/week1/assignment.md

 Who doesn't love dogs?
 Ok... save the cat vs dog debate until after you've completed this exercise!

-You'll be using the Dog API, where you can retreive lots of doggy pictures.
+You'll be using the Dog API, where you can retrieve lots of doggy pictures.
 You can find the documentation on their website [dog.ceo/dog-api](https://dog.ceo/dog-api/).

 You should create a collection in Postman, and set up requests for each of these tasks: